 The wide band intermodulation requirement is defined using modulated NR carrier and CW signal as interferer.
 10MHz channel bandwidth will be chosen as the modulated interfering signal for both 10MHz and 20MHz channel bandwidth.

-RAN4 reuse the intermodulation characteristics of LTE V2X UE as shown in Table 9.1.6-1 for V2X.
+RAN4 reuse the intermodulation characteristics of LTE V2X UE as shown in Table 9.1.6-1 for NR V2X UE in Table 8.1-1.

 Table 9.1.6-1: Wide band intermodulation